pabs-lop/BPL-One-Shot-Handwritten-Classifier/README.md

 [Art by Danqing Wang]

-> Here is a brief explanation of what is [BPL algorithm](http://www.ctvnews.ca/sci-tech/new-algorithm-lets-machines-learn-like-humans-1.2695230).
+> Here is a brief explanation of [BPL algorithm](http://www.ctvnews.ca/sci-tech/new-algorithm-lets-machines-learn-like-humans-1.2695230).

 ----